Hannan Associates were part of the Development Team for the £150M Kampus city centre neighbourhood project on Aytoun Street in Manchester.

 Our role included the Site infrastructure, MEP services and Lift design from concept to Stage 3 and the preparation of a D&B tender package for the works.
 Our role in the team included product appraisal and definition, brief development and the evaluation of a number of possible strategies for the services.

-The project is currently being constructed by Mount Anvil and is due for completion early 2019
+The project is currently being constructed by Mount Anvil and is due for completion in 2019